 - Sights: salt marsh, old forests, meadows, old cemeteries, Boulter Pond, Smelt Brook

 You get two preserves in one here!
-Or one quite large parking lot, that is.
+They share a large parking lot.
 The 300-acre Smelt Brook Preserve lies along the salt marsh, to the west of Cider Hill Road, while the 151-acre Highland Farm is to the east of the road.
 So, you can go for a long walk combining the two.
 Plus, Highland Farm Preserve connects to the vast trail network around the Kittery Water District (via Kingsbury Lane at the northern end of the preserve).